reiddraper/reiddraper.com/_posts/2013-11-02-writing-simple-check.md

 ## Shrinking

 Some QC implementations have a feature called shrinking.
-This allows failing tests to be shrunk to 'smaller', failing cases, where 'smaller' is data-type specific, something that'd be easier for the programmer to debug.
+This allows failing tests to be shrunk to 'smaller' failing cases, where 'smaller' is data-type specific, something that'd be easier for the programmer to debug.
 For example, a list with five elements as input is going to be easier for the programmer to debug than a list with one-thousand elements.
 In Haskell QuickCheck, random element generation and shrinking are treated separately.
-That is to say, if you want your type to shrink, you have to implement that separately from generating random values of your type.
-Let's take a look at the `Arbitrary` type class.
+That is, if you want your type to shrink, you have to implement that separately from generating random values of your type.
+Let's see the type class where these two functions live, `Arbitrary`:

 {% highlight haskell %}
 class Arbitrary a where
   arbitrary :: Gen a

-  -- the returned list is first-level of the shrink tree shrink :: a -> [a]
+  -- the returned list is the first-level of the shrink tree shrink :: a -> [a]
   -- default implementation
   shrink _ = []